marcgarreau/octo_i/source/_posts/2014-10-03-using-paperclip.markdown

 end
 ```

-* Now that your image is uploaded, you can display an item's image using an `image_tag`.
+* Now that a user can uploaded an image, you can display an item's image using an `image_tag`.
 You may specify any of the nicknames you saved earlier to display that image size (i.e. `:thumb` instead of `:medium`).
 ``` ruby show.html.erb
 <%= image_tag @item.image.url(:medium) %>